Sean-Holcomb/Conference-Organization-App/README.md

 Question: Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

 The problem is that Google datastore API doesn't support multiple inequality filters on a single query(!= and >=).
 The way I would solve it is to make two queries and compare the results.

+#### Extra Credit
+I implemented this ability by checking queries for multiple inequality filters if they were there, The query is done by a seperate method that makes a query for each filter then

 ### Task 4: Add a Task